Some Washington workers seeking jobless benefits say their bank accounts have been frozen

 Paracuelles says that although bank staff declined to explain why the account was frozen, he read on the teller’s screen that ESD had “put a fraud claim against me.”
 The result, says the father of four, is money “that’s supposed to pay for bills and whatnot is frozen.”

 Paracuelles isn’t alone.
-At least eight people in Washington state say they’ve been locked out of Chase accounts that were linked to unemployment insurance claims filed with ESD.
+At least nine people in Washington state say they’ve been locked out of bank accounts, including some at Chase, that were linked to unemployment insurance claims filed with ESD.

 How many more cases there may be, or what’s behind them, isn’t clear.
 One state Senate official who is looking into the issue says it’s part of a “nationwide investigation” into unemployment fraud.